 Planetarium is now OPEN Our planetarium is now open for public programs.
-Seating will be limited and face masks required.
+Seating will be limited and face masks are not required but recommended.
 Reservations are necessary.
-Phone 547 0153 and request “planetarium reservations.”
-Call the planetarium “STAR line (547 STAR) for program titles and info.
+Phone 757-547 0153 and request “planetarium reservations.”
+Call the planetarium “STAR line (757-547 STAR) for program titles and info.

-Lunar Eclipse Visible in Tidewater 4 a.m.
-November 19th.
+A Lunar Eclipse was Visible in Tidewater 4 a.m.
+November 19th 2021

 On the morning of June 10th, 2021 the sunrise did display a partially eclipsed Sun.
 The image of the Sun had a dark “bite” taken out by the edge of the Moon.
 This was the beginning of an annular eclipse.
 Unfortunately Tidewater residents only witnessed a few minutes of this eclipse.
 The complete annular event was only be visible in extreme northern latitudes above Alaska.
 (Remember to protect your eyes from sunlight… do not stare at the Sun!
 Use solar filters.)

 Photo taken at sunrise the morning of June 10th approximately 5:51 a.m.
 EDT showing Moon partially eclipsing the Sun.
 Photo by Kent Blackwell member of the Back Bay Amateur astronomers.
 (BBAA) Several BBAA members arrived at the boardwalk in Virginia Beach to view the astronomical event.

 Below are images of a partially eclipsed Sun and an annular eclipse.

 Comet Leonard in the sky of Chesapeake December 2021.